axingjia/jacoco-testing/README.md

 # Summary
-* This is my caffee-fueled testing project completion of a coffeeMaker software provided by Coursera Software Testing Automoation specialization.
+* This is my caffee/nightmare-fueled testing project completion of a coffeeMaker software provided by Coursera Software Testing Automoation specialization.
+If you read the discussion forum.
+Lots of people will say this is impossible to complete.
+But not me, I am not easily giving up.

 * In this project, I tried to crush 2 assignment in a week.
 Spent 8 hours on the weekend to finish one assignment and the next.